Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

           ```
         - Press `Shift + Enter` to run the code.
         - **What Happened?** 🎉
-          - You’ve imported two libraries:
+          - You’ve imported two tools:
             - `pandas`: Helps you work with tables of data.
             - `load_iris`: Loads the Iris dataset.